 Dorothy Hearst is the author of The Wolf Chronicles trilogy, which tells the story of how the wolf evolved into the dog from the point of view of a young wolf.
 She is co-author with Pam Berkman of the At the Heels of History chapter book series, which shares important historical events through the eyes, ears and noses of the dogs who were there.
 She worked in publishing for over 20 years as an acquiring editor, marketing professional, and book doctor.
-She is a member of the San Francisco Writers Grotto, an editor, martial artist, hiker, and would really like to pet your dog.
+She is an editor, martial artist, hiker, and would really like to pet your dog.

 Evidently, I like to write about canines.
 I’ve always loved dogs and been fascinated by the relationship between dogs and people.
 My first trilogy, The Wolf Chronicles, tells the story of how the wolf evolved into the dog from the point of view of a young wolf.
 At the Heels of History, a chapter book series I’m writing with Pam Berkman, one of my best buddies, shares important historical events from through the eyes, ears, and noses of the dogs who were there.
 I am now working on a book about people.
 OK, it’s about ghosts, but human ghosts.